 Map any address list in a few easy steps.
 Built-in state-of- the-art geocoder corrects malformed addresses and uses fuzzy matching to find misspelled ones.
 It outputs location coordinates, standardized addresses and a precision score, so you'll know exactly what was found.
 You can also download the results as a CSV or a shapefile.

 Identify locations based on search parameters you specify.
+Use any set of variables in your filter to highlight areas on the map that match your search parameters.
 For example, you can show all locations that have a certain number of people over 65 years of age and median income over $55,000.
-Census Bureau, computing off of bracketed data then applying the Pareto distribution.

 Want a map for your printed report, publication or office wall?
 You can make it with our high resolution export feature.
 It allows you to precisely choose the area, the zoom level and the DPI settings, so your map looks exactly right at any size.
 Your data in high-resolution glory.